 It’s possible that this version of Teela was the basis for Teela as she appeared in DC Comics’ 1982 story, To Tempt The Gods:

 The cross sell art depicts Teela with reddish-brown boots and armor (these could appear more red or more brown, depending on the printing) and Goddess’ snake staff in gold:

-At some point Mattel must have decided that she needed more vibrant colors, and so this prototype depicts Teela with bright red boots and armor.
-She is carrying the gold spear and sword from the original concept Teela drawing.
+However, Mattel’s prototype for this version of Teela had a more vibrant color scheme.
+In the model below, Teela is carrying the gold spear and shield from the original concept Teela drawing.
 In marketing materials she is depicted playing the same role that the Goddess/Sorceress did in the first mini comic.

 Another view of the prototype from the 1982 Mattel dealer catalog: